Ragmatical/VibeCheck/README.md

 # VibeCheck
 Vibe Check - Spotify Enhancer

-This Project was done by: Juno Kim, Justin Hou, Benny Guo, Matthew Lee of Gunn High School
+This Project was done by: Juno Kim, Justin Hou, Benny Guo, Matthew Lee of Gunn High School for the GunnHacks 7.0 hackathon

 Coded by: Juno Kim